Chapelry: Status

 A chapelry had a similar status to a township, but was so named as it had a chapel of ease (chapel) which was the community's official place of assembly in religious and secular matters.
 The fusion of these matters – principally tithes – was heavily tied to the main parish church.
 However, the medieval church's doctrine of subsidiarity when the congregation or sponsor was wealthy enough, supported their constitution into new parishes.

 Chapelries were first widespread in northern England and in larger parishes across the country which had populous outlying places.
-Except in cities, the entire coverage of the parishes (with very rare extra-parochial areas) was fixed in medieval times by reference to a large or influential manor or a set of manors.
+Except in cities, the parishes (with 686 extra-parochial areas) were fixed in medieval times by reference to a large or influential manor or a set of manors.
 A lord of the manor or other patron of an area, often the Diocese, would for prestige and public convenience set up an additional church of sorts, a chapel of ease which would serve the chapelry: typically an area roughly equal to the old extent of the manor or a new industrious area.

 The chapels, as opposed to mission churches or mission rooms, had a date of consecration, dedication to a saint or saints, and typically their own clergy.
 They were by and large upgraded, that is (re-)constituted, into parishes.
 A small minority fell redundant and were downgraded or closed, though at a lesser rate than mission rooms, which were usually cheaply built and declined after the invention of different modes of private wheeled transport.

 The vestry, whether a joint board with the whole parish or dedicated in each chapelry, was empowered under an Act of Parliament in the reign of Henry VIII to collect rates to improve the roads, other general purposes, and administer the Poor Law (e.g. indoor and outdoor relief, the Speenhamland system and other wages systems) until the establishment of Poor Law Unions in the 19th century.
 The Poor Law Amendment Act 1867 declared that all areas that levied a separate rate should become civil parishes; thus their number approximately equalled the sum of ecclesiastical parishes and chapelries.
 Civil parishes have been abolished in many urban areas, removing the third tier of British local government.